PV Sonoma Remembers Andy Lopez: Teen Killed While Carrying a Toy Gun in Deputy-Involved Shooting

-In Sonoma County, Andy’s tragic death sparked protests and ripped open the secrecy of racial misconduct and use of excessive force inside law enforcement.
+In Sonoma County, Andy’s tragic death sparked the “Justice for Andy Lopez” protests and ripped open the secrecy of racial misconduct and use of excessive force inside law enforcement.
 It led to the launch of the Independent Office of Law Enforcement Review and Outreach (IOLERO) and the passage of “Measure P” to expand oversight of the Sheriff’s Office in Sonoma County.
 The Lopez family settled a civil lawsuit with Sonoma County for $3 million.

-In 2018, Sonoma County built Andy Lopez Unity Park with a memorial space dedicated to Andy Lopez, where a celebration of life is held each year.
-PV Sonoma Organizer Martha Valdez joins the celebration of life each year.
+In 2018, Sonoma County built Andy Lopez Unity Park with a memorial space dedicated to Andy Lopez, where a remembrance ceremony is held each year.
+PV Sonoma Organizer Martha Valdez joins the memorial with fellow neighbors.
 “While his family no longer lives here, we as a community carry the commitment to always remember Andy, and we will never let the police forget what happened here,” said Martha.
 “Our message is: this should never happen again to our children.
 This park pays tribute to his life.”

 Andy Lopez Unity Park is located in Santa Rosa.